Student Responsibility to Keep Informed

 Application and Certification for Graduate Degrees

 Students planning to graduate in the next term must complete the Application for Graduation (Intent to Graduate available at my.ucf.edu).
-Students who have not applied for graduation by the last day of classes in the term preceding the graduation semester may not be listed in the Commencement Program.
+Students who apply for graduation past the published deadline on the academic calendar may not be listed in the Commencement Program.
 If the student does not graduate in that term, a new application for graduation must be filed at the beginning of registration for the term of anticipated graduation.
 Graduating students must be enrolled at UCF during the term of graduation.
 Graduates may contact the Registrar’s Office for Commencement ceremony and guest ticket information.

 Assuming that the student is in good standing at the university, degrees will be awarded only after successful completion of the degree requirements stated in the Graduate Catalog under which the student plans to graduate and final recommendation from the faculty and dean of the respective college.

 The college of the degree program must certify through the college dean that all program and college requirements have been met.
-Degree certification forms (Degree Audit forms or program of study with approval signatures) are forwarded to the UCF College of Graduate Studies for a final determination that all program, college, and university requirements have been met.
+Once certified at the college level, degree audits are reviewed by the College of Graduate Studies for determination that all program, college, and university requirements have been met.

 Application and Certification for Graduate Certificates

-In order to be processed for completion of a graduate certificate program, students must file an application for completion (Graduate Certificate Completion form) with the office that offers the certificate program.
+In order to be processed for completion of a graduate certificate program, students must file an application for completion (Intent to Graduate/Certificate Completion available at my.ucf.edu).
 The Graduate Certificate Completion form should be filed by the time that the student is registering for the final course in the certificate program, and such forms must be filed no later than the end of the semester in which the student enrolls in the last course required for the certificate program.
-Forms can be found on the UCF Graduate website (www.graduate.ucf.edu).

 The college of the graduate certificate program must certify through the college dean that all program and college requirements have been met.
-Completed Graduate Certificate Completion forms (available at www.graduate.ucf.edu) are forwarded to the UCF College of Graduate Studies for final determination of program, college, and university requirements.
-For each certificate program, the graduate program director will certify successful completion of the program’s academic requirements.
+For each certificate program, the graduate program director or designee will certify successful completion of the program’s academic requirements.
 The certificate is mailed to the student unless the student or the graduate program requests other arrangements.
 Certificate recipients are not recognized at commencement.

 Thesis and Dissertation Requirements